From the Poker Table to a Seat at the Executive Leadership Table

 • Say no

-“Not only have I learned a new skill and gained a ton of new insights into how to make better decisions and be the best version of myself, but it has also been awesome to learn that so many other women struggle with the same things I do, such as a lack of confidence.”
+“Not only have I learned a new skill and gained a ton of new insights into how to make better decisions and be the best version of myself, but it has also been awesome to learn that so many other executives struggle with the same things I do, such as a lack of confidence.”

 Past Participant